Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

 - All pages of your site have at least one internal link pointing to them.

-Having pages on your site that have no internal or external links (also called ‘orphan pages’) makes the job of search engine bots more difficult and they waste your crawl budget.
+Having pages on your site that have no internal or external links (also called ‘orphan pages’) makes the job of search engine bots more difficult, and they waste your crawl budget.

-3. Improve your Website speed
+3. Improve your site speed

-Speed is an important ranking factor, a great usability factor and a factor that affects the crawl budget.
+Speed is an important ranking factor, a great usability factor, and a factor that affects the crawl budget.

 This is what Google mentions about site speed and crawl budget.

-As a webmaster, your job is to make every effort to ensure that your webpages load as fast as possible on all devices.
+As a webmaster, your job is to make every effort to ensure that your web pages load as fast as possible on all devices.

 4. Solve Duplicate content issues

-How does duplicate content impacts crawl budget?
+How does duplicate content impact the crawl budget?

-How to solve duplicate content issues?
+How do we solve duplicate content issues?

 The best way to solve duplicate content issues is to: